PackageFactory/atomic-fusion-presentationobjects/Documentation/03_Slots.md

 If you have the need to apply ContentElementWrapping to a nested PresentationObject in your PresentationObject factory code, `Content` will help you out.

-`Content` has a static factory method `fromNode` that takes a `TraversableNodeInterface` and a `contentPrototypeName` and redirects rendering inside Fusion to the latter:
+`Content` has a static factory method `fromNode` that takes a `Node` and a `contentPrototypeName` and redirects rendering inside Fusion to the latter:

 ```php
 Content::fromNode($node, $contentPrototypeName)